Frank Abagnale

-Frank William Abagnale Jr. (/ˈæbəɡneɪl/; born April 27, 1948) is an American author and convicted felon.
-Abagnale targeted individuals and small businesses, yet gained notoriety in the late 1970s by claiming a diverse range of victimless workplace frauds, many of which have since been placed in doubt.
-In 1980, Abagnale co-wrote his autobiography, Catch Me If You Can, which built a narrative around these claimed victimless frauds.
-The book inspired the film of the same name directed by Steven Spielberg in 2002, in which Abagnale was portrayed by actor Leonardo DiCaprio.
+Frank William Abagnale Jr. (/ˈæbəɡneɪl/; born April 27, 1948) is an American-French security consultant, author, and convicted felon who committed frauds that mainly targeted individuals and small businesses.
+He later gained notoriety in the late 1970s by claiming a diverse range of workplace frauds, many of which have since been placed in doubt.
+In 1980, Abagnale co-wrote his autobiography, Catch Me If You Can, which built a narrative around these claimed frauds.
+The book inspired the film of the same name directed by Steven Spielberg in 2002, in which Abagnale was portrayed by Leonardo DiCaprio.
 He has also written four other books.
-Abagnale runs "Abagnale and Associates", a consulting firm.
+Abagnale runs Abagnale and Associates, a consulting firm.

-Abagnale claims to have worked as an assistant state attorney general in the U.S. state of Louisiana, a hospital physician in Georgia, and impersonated a Pan American World Airways pilot who logged over two million air miles by deadheading.
-The veracity of most of Abagnale's claims has been questioned, and ongoing inquiries continue to confirm that they were made up.
+Abagnale claims to have worked as an assistant attorney general in the U.S. state of Louisiana, served as a hospital physician in Georgia, and impersonated a Pan American World Airways pilot who logged over two million air miles by deadheading.
+The veracity of most of Abagnale's claims has been questioned, and ongoing inquiries continue to confirm that they were fabricated.
 In 2002, Abagnale admitted on his website that some facts had been overdramatized or exaggerated, though he was not specific about what was exaggerated or omitted about his life.
-In 2020, journalist Alan C. Logan provided evidence he claims proves the majority of Abagnale's story was invented or at best exaggerated.
-The public records obtained by Logan have since been independently verified by journalist Javier Leiva.
-In 2023, author and journalist, Abby Ellin, provided further evidence to challenge Abagnale's claims; Ellin confirmed that Abagnale spent most of his years, between the ages of 16 and 21, behind bars.
+In 2020, journalist Alan C. Logan claimed to have found evidence he claims proves the majority of Abagnale's story was invented or at best exaggerated.